celo-org/docs/blog/2021-11-18-using-the-graph/2021-11-18-using-the-graph.md

 }
 ```

+This mapping sets the entity `id` as the transaction hash, the entity `newName` as the newName from the event parameter and the entity `updater` as the updater from the event parameter.
+The mapping will update an entity if one with a known `id` already exists, but since transaction hashes are unique, each event emitted from the contract will create a new entity.

 You can find more information about mappings on [the Graph website here](https://thegraph.com/docs/developer/create-subgraph-hosted#writing-mappings).

 Once the mapping is defined, you can generate the Graph AssebmlyScript by running